Logs– the logs that will be enabled or disabled for this realm must be defined

 Click Save once the configurations have been completed and before leaving the Data page to avoid losing changes

-Sorting Order enables the organization of the Adaptive Authentication functions to create a completely customized workflow
+New in SecureAuth IdP 8.1.1 is a Sorting Order, which enables the organization of the Adaptive Authentication functions to create a completely customized workflow

 Each adaptive authentication factor that is enabled appears in the table, and admins can drag and drop to reorder as preferred